TakutoYoshikai/phalanx/README.md

 # phalanx
-phalanx is a password generator that hasn't to trust any servers.
+phalanx is a password generator that doesn't have to trust any servers.
 It calculates hash value of master password and image file, and you can use the hash value as a generated password.

 ### Usage
 **install**